 Yoshida not only projects himself onto each drama and comedy, but he also fully incorporates Shakespeare’s words into his acting.
 “You can’t perform Hamlet half-heartedly,” he says.
 “When I finish up plays like Hamlet, I am weak and emaciated to the point where I worry about stumbling off the platform onto the train tracks.
 But a month or two later, I am ready to do it again.”
 He does this because, for Yoshida, these plays have worth.
 “Shakespeare seamlessly blends themes like loyalty, treachery, and redemption.
 It is the work of a literary master.
 When you compare the dramas [to those of Christopher Marlowe and Ben Johnson from the same era], you understand right away why Shakespeare’s works have endured for generation after generation.”

-A full English translation of the Pen interview with Yoshida Kōtarō is available in the member area of Japan Everyday.
-See the link below to access this resource.
+A full English translation of the Pen interview with Yoshida Kōtarō is available.
+Click here to download a PDF file containing the translation.

 [Image Credits: Takahiro Watanabe]